dmtrinh/loan-default-prediction/README.md

 ## Exploratory Data Analysis

-Each state's percentage of total loan volume approximately track with its percentage population of the United States.
+Each state's percentage of total loan volume approximately track with its percentage of U.S. population.
 ![Total loan volume by State](./output/total_loan_vol_by_state.png)

 The vast majority of loans were used for debt consolidation and credit cards.